-Mixing natural Shilajit with milk makes this beverage so healthy because it literally helps every vitamin and mineral resin content absorb into the body.
-Benefits of doing this are the following:
+Mixing natural shilajit with milk makes this beverage so healthy because it literally helps every vitamin and mineral resin content absorb into the body.
+The benefits of doing this are the following:

-- it helps manage your weight because Shilajit itself is a natural metabolic enhancer having the detoxifying effect of protein;
+- it helps manage your weight because shilajit itself is a natural metabolic enhancer that may have the detoxifying effect of protein;

-- the resin has a positive effect on mental functions and may even prevent Alzheimer's disease;
+- the resin may also have a positive effect on mental functions and may even prevent Alzheimer's disease;

-- it performs regenerative effects on both bones and tissues;
+- it may perform regenerative effects on both bones and tissues;

-- it fights chronic fatigue and provides better sleep.
+- it may fight chronic fatigue and provide better sleep.